spatialnimbios/testcases/Applications/MinCDE/README.md

 1. *Huang et al note the E is only active as a homodimer, so observed copy numbers in a cell should be halved to capture the copy numbers of active species.
 Hence they use 350/um rather than 700/um.
 2. MinDD, MinDT, and MinE are all cytosolic.
 3. minDt and minDt.minE are both on the membrane.

+The Smoldyn model was run with Smoldyn 2.60 (N=4)
+The PDE model was run with Vcell